Massive Wagons: 2017–2019

 In early 2017 Massive Wagons released a 7" vinyl-only single Back to the Stack in support of The Shona Smile Foundation.
 The single gained mainstream radio play and attracted the attention of independent record label Earache to whom the band were promptly signed.
 The bands first album with Earache Full Nelson was released in August 2018, entering the Official UK Album Charts at no.16.
 Several UK tours followed and the band toured Europe for the first time.
 The band toured with The Dead Daisies, The Wildhearts and long time influences Thunder in early 2019.
-In response to their growing popularity Massive Wagons were invited to support Lynyrd Synyrd on their UK arena tour in the summer of 2019, along with Status Quo with whom they played numerous other shows that year.
+In response to their growing popularity Massive Wagons were invited to support Lynyrd Skynyrd on their UK arena tour in the summer of 2019, along with Status Quo with whom they played numerous other shows that year.
 Another headline tour took place before the band retreated to Backstage Studio, owned by Andy Sneap to work with record producers Colin Richardson and Chris Clancy on the following album.